duffn/blog/_posts/2021-12-23-laravel-database-migration-for-slack-oauth-installations.md

 }
 ```

 That's all for now, but it should give you a start.
-[Watch here](https://pipefail.dev/atom.xml) for more Laravel Slack bog related posts in the future!
+[Watch here](https://pipefail.dev/atom.xml) for more Laravel Slack blog related posts in the future!